renatomarinho/laravel-page-speed/README.md

 ## Configuration

-After installing package, you may need to configure some options.
+After installing the package, you may need to configure some options.

 ### Disable Service